PlaneTraveller/PlotAkta/README.md

 * Export your Akta results file as a .csv file, making sure to include the data that you would like to eventually plot.
 Avoid spaces in the filename.

+* File names of .csv files will be used as plot titles

 ## Options

 *The UV-280 trace will be drawn by default*